-A good rule of thumb is, do it, but don’t overdo it.
-You just need to find your exercise “tolerance.”
 If you feel worse after exercise (beyond normal exhaustion, physical pain besides normal soreness, or a longer than typical recovery period), then you may be doing too much.
 While it is okay to feel tired or sore after a workout, you shouldn’t be recovering in bed for the next couple of days.
 To find your level of exercise tolerance, simply cut back on the intensity and duration or frequency of your workouts.
 Instead of working out an hour a day, try twenty to thirty minutes four to five times per week.
 It is important that you are feeling good about the amount and type of activity you are doing.

 Smoking or vaping nicotine is toxic and an immune system irritant leading to increased inflammation and oxidative stress.
 Nicotine increases cortisol levels and blood pressure and can increase the risk of a heart attack.
 Do not sabotage your health by smoking.

 Exercise.
-Exercise.
-Exercise.
 However, make sure not to overdo it as strenuous exercise can perpetuate leaky gut and contribute to stress in the body.

 First, start with identifying what stresses your body is dealing with.
 What are your sources of stress, and which ones do you have control over?
 Which ones do you not?
 By identifying which stresses you have control over, you can start to make changes in your daily life to combat those, and for the stresses that are out of your control.
 Incorporate daily stress management techniques to help your body cope and to negate the negative impact they have on your body.